overlay-market/OIPs/_examples/oip-1/hedge.md

 for a profit of 84.76 ETH - 100 ETH = -15.24 ETH.
 The 20% loss from the X feed position has been reduced to a -15.24% loss in ETH terms.

-Hedged portfolio protects the gains in ETH terms.
+Hedged portfolio reduces the losses in ETH terms.

 ##### Check Hedged PnL Formula